Overview - Travel Program

 |

 Our travel teams hold annual evaluations in late May/early June and offer one weekday training session, one Saturday training session, and one Sunday match during 10-week Fall and Spring seasons.
+New in Spring '26, our teams will also have four pre-season training sessions in the month of March.
 Many of our teams also participate in tournaments throughout the year.
-Each travel team is led by a RYS staff coach, parent head coach, one or two parent assistant coaches, and a parent manager. |
+Each travel team is led by a Rye Youth Soccer trainer, volunteer parent head coach, one or two volunteer parent assistant coaches, and a volunteer parent manager. |

 Frequently Asked Questions: